stefanomantova/stefanomantova/README.md

-Please find below my pinned repositories where you can check for some of my projects and exercises.
+Find my pinned repositories below where you can check for some of my projects and exercises.